Corio railway station

-Corio railway station is located on the Warrnambool line in Victoria, Australia.
-It serves the northern Geelong suburb of Corio, and it opened on 15 September 1890 as Cowie's Creek.
-It was renamed Cowie on 9 May 1904, and renamed Corio on 1 December 1913.
+Corio railway station is a regional railway station on the Warrnambool line, part of the Victorian railway network.
+It serves the northern Geelong suburb of the same name, in Victoria, Australia.
+It opened on 15 September 1890, with the current station provided in 1981.

+Initially opened as Cowie's Creek, the station was renamed two times.
+It became Cowie on 9 May 1904, and was given its current name on 1 December, 1913.